vseryakov/backendjs/README.md

      - leveldb library in $PREFIX/lib
      - ImageMagick in $PREFIX/lib

-     By default $PREFIX point to /opt/local, it can be changed in .backendrc file

-     Important: Add NODE_PATH=/opt/local/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules
+     Important: Add NODE_PATH=$PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $PREFIX with the actual path unless this variable is also set in the .profile

  - If you would like to be able to generate documentation with `make doc`, you will need to install the Docco module:

         npm install -g docco

  - to compile the binary module just type ```make```
- - to run local server on port 8000 run
+ - to run local server on port 8000 run command:
-    command:

         make run